If you’ve invested in a high-quality camera drone over the last few years, you have probably found yourself in one of the following scenarios:

 The Mavic Air is slightly faster than the Mavic Pro with a top speed of 42 mph, but with a max flight time of 21 minutes, you won’t stay aloft for quite as long.

-The Mavic Pro’s new OcuSync transmission system offers up to 4.3 mi (7 km) of transmission range, streaming long-range HD 720p and full short-range HD 1080p.
-The Mavic Air has an enhanced Wi-Fi transmission system that allows you to fly 4 km (2.4 mi) away.
+The Mavic Pro’s OcuSync transmission system offers up to 4.3 mi (7 km) of transmission range, streaming long-range HD 720p and full short-range HD 1080p.
+The Mavic Air has an enhanced Wi-Fi transmission system that allows you to fly (2.4 mi) 4 km away.
+The Mavic 2 offers OcuSync 2.0, which supports auto-switching between 2.4 GHz and 5.8 GHz frequency bands.
+This results in stronger interference resistance and the capability to deliver 4.9 mi (8 km) 1080p video transmission feeds.

 Safety and Reliability

-The Mavic Pro’s FlightAutonomy system senses obstacles up to 49 ft (15 m) away and directs the Mavic Pro to bypass them or brake and hover, increasing flight safety and reliability.
-Vision positioning paired with GPS and GLONASS ensures precise positioning, whether indoor or outdoors.
+The Mavic Pro’s FlightAutonomy system senses obstacles at up to 49 ft (15 m) away and directs the Mavic Pro to bypass them or brake and hover, increasing flight safety and reliability.
+Vision positioning paired with GPS and GLONASS ensures precise positioning, whether indoors or outdoors.

 With additional vision sensors, a pair of infrared sensors, redundant IMUs, and fancy new positioning algorithms, the Mavic Air’s FlightAutonomy system has been upgraded to FlightAutonomy 2.0.
-Vision sensors on the back detect obstacles in the rear, and a new feature called APAS lets the drone fly around obstacles automatically when flying forward or backward.
+Vision sensors on the back detect obstacles in the rear, and Advanced Pilot Assistance Systems (APAS) lets the drone fly around obstacles automatically when flying forwards or backwards.

 Intelligent Flight Modes

-Thanks to FlightAutonomy 2.0, the Mavic Air features and upgraded Gesture mode called SmartCapture, which lets the aircraft follow you, take off, land, and record photos or videos with simple gestures.
+Thanks to FlightAutonomy 2.0, the Mavic Air features an upgraded Gesture mode called SmartCapture, which lets the aircraft follow you, take off, land, and record photos or videos with simple hand gestures.
 You can also use TapFly while flying since the Mavic Air has rear-facing vision sensors.

-These are just a few features that make the Mavic Pro and Mavic Air top choices for anyone looking to bring an aerial perspective of their next great adventure.
+These are some of the features that make the Mavic series a top choice for anyone looking to get an aerial perspective of their next great adventure.

 You might be also interested in: